-Implement Risk-Based Assessment of Cargo
+Implement Risk-Based Assessment of Cargo.
 A Government Accountability Office (GAO) investigative report entitled Federal Action Needed to Strengthen Domestic Air Cargo Security (October 2005), plus risk assessments offered by air-cargo stakeholders and security experts, suggest that the effectiveness of the Known Shipper (KS) program is limited at best and that the program should not be relied upon as the primary method of securing the passenger air-cargo supply chain.

 To supplement the protections offered by the KS program, the TSA is developing a computerized Freight Assessment System (FAS) for assigning risk metrics to cargo shipped on passenger airliners.
-The Aviation Security Advisory Committee, through its Air Cargo Working Group, is helping the TSA in this effort.
-The Working Group, composed of subject-matter experts representing various disciplines associated with the air-cargo supply chain, was chartered to develop an information-based, threat-management system that evaluates specific information about shippers and the goods they tender so that the TSA can assign a corresponding risk score to identify cargo considered to be of elevated risk.
+The Aviation Security Advisory Committee, through its Air Cargo Working Group, has helped the TSA in this effort.
+The Working Group, composed of subject-matter experts representing various disciplines associated with the air-cargo supply chain, was chartered to assist the government in developing an information based, threatmanagement system that evaluates specific information about shippers and the goods they tender so that a corresponding risk score can be computed which identifies cargo considered to be of elevated risk.
 Any suspicious cargo that is detected by this risk-assessment engine will be subjected to additional inspection.
 The KS program, coupled with an effective FAS, would significantly enhance aviation safety and security.
 ALPA believes that these cargo security initiatives should not be limited to use solely in the passenger domain, but that they should be expanded to incorporate goods transported by all-cargo airliners.
-We urge the TSA to expedite the deployment of FAS.
+We urge the TSA to expedite the deployment of FAS and to continue its partnership with the now disbanded Air Cargo Working Group.